 The global variable is then used to set the value in the desired target field

 Editing a Condition

-If you are not already in script mode, you will be brought into script mode to edit the condition by editing the script on the selected node.
+If you are not already in script mode, you are brought into script mode to edit the condition by editing the script on the selected node.

 Removing a Condition

-The contents of the script will be cleared, removing the condition.
+The contents of the script are cleared, removing the condition.

 You can also remove a condition by manually editing the condition script to clear the script of its contents.